top of page

 💦 Pelvic Floors: What They Are, Why They Matter & How to Stop Leaking During Jumping Jacks

-If you’ve ever found yourself sprinting to the loo before a workout class…… or felt that sneaky “oh no” moment during star jumps……
+If you’ve ever found yourself sprinting to the loo before a workout class or felt that sneaky “oh no” moment during star jumps, you’re among friends. 👋😊

 ree

-In this week’s Voice of Fitness Reason Podcasts episode, Katie and I dove deep (but tastefully) into pelvic floor health - a topic that affects far more people than it gets credit for, yet still seems to live in the shadows of embarrassment, humour, or “I’ll deal with it later” avoidance.
+In this week’s Voice of Fitness Reason Podcasts episode, Katie and I dove deep (but tastefully) into pelvic floor health.
+This topic affects far more people than it gets credit for.
+Yet, it often lives in the shadows of embarrassment, humor, or “I’ll deal with it later” avoidance.

 What Is the Pelvic Floor?
 Understanding the Muscles Down Under